 It’s vital to store your cooked chicken correctly in your fridge.
 Place it in an air-tight container, wrap it in plastic wrap, or use a freezer bag.
 If the chicken is packaged well from the store, it is best to leave it in the original packaging until you’re ready to eat it.

 How Long Does Vacuum Sealed Cooked Chicken Last in the Fridge?

 Vacuum sealing your poultry is a great way to preserve its flavor and freshness for a longer time.

-By vacuum sealing your chicken, you’ll be able to get 50% more days in your fridge.
-Instead of cooked chicken lasting for about 3 days, you’ll be able to get 6 days.
+By vacuum sealing your chicken, you’ll get 50% more days in your fridge.
+Instead of chicken lasting for about three days, you’ll be able to get six days.

 There are many great vacuum sealers on Amazon that work very well.
-Recently, I purchased the FoodSaver FM2000 Vacuum Sealer Machine, and it’s a great value.
-This vacuum sealer works very well, keeping chicken fresh and tasting great for a long time.
+Recently, I purchased the FoodSaver FM2000 Vacuum Sealer Machine and it’s a great unit.
+This vacuum sealer works well, keeping chicken fresh and tasting great for a long time.

 Millions of men and women are enjoying a faster metabolism, increased energy and healthier, happier lives . . .
 Learn How You Can Join Them